 Long, golden, sandy coasts.
 Endless, deep blue water.
 Bright sunlight.
-Seaside taverns serving delicious Greek cuisine.
+Seaside taverns that serve delicious Greek cuisine.
 Steep cliff offering magical views.
 Traditional villages.
 Old-time charm.
 Freedom.
 In three words: the Greek islands!
+Here is all the free information you will ever need!

 Table of Contents